About Lead the Way Institute

-Kim is a qualified animal scientist, senior canine behavioural trainer and pastoral care worker.
-She works Lead The Way’s senior therapeutic dog trainer.
+Kim is a qualified animal scientist, senior canine behavioural trainer with international certification (CPDT-KA) and pastoral care worker.
+She works as Lead The Way’s senior therapeutic dog trainer.
 With extensive experience in dog training and management of dog training kennels and services, Kim oversees much of the development of our courses and classes for therapy dogs, emotional support dogs, and assistance dogs.
 Kim is also trained in providing care and support (including AAI) to individuals experiencing trauma and disadvantage, giving her a unique perspective on the power of the human-animal bond.

 Natalie is a qualified veterinary nurse, practice manager, and senior canine behavioural trainer.
 Natalie has over 10 years experience in practice management, whilst also developing a successful dog-training business.

 Natalie provides administrative and training support to Lead The Way.